thevisad/DayZ-Private-master/README.md

 1. Run `perl db_migrate.pl --schema BlissMessaging --version 0.01`.
 Be sure to include any parameters needed for your specific database passwords / configuration.
 2. When building Bliss, you must add `--with-messaging` to your arguments, for example `perl build.pl --with-messaging`.
 3. Use `perl db_utility.pl --help` to learn how to use the `messages` command to manage your messages without any direct database interaction.

+**NOTE:** Messages added/updated via database manipulation are only available after a server restart.

 Buildings
 =========